carlinmack/afp/src/hugo/content/entries/Knuth_Bendix_Order.md

     ],
     "date": "2020-05-13",
     "notify": "c.sternagel@gmail.com, rene.thiemann@uibk.ac.at",
     "abstract": "\nWe define a generalized version of Knuth&ndash;Bendix orders,\nincluding subterm coefficient functions.
-For these orders we formalize\nseveral properties such as strong normalization, the subterm property,\nclosure properties under substitutions and contexts, as well as ground\ntotality."
+For these orders we formalize\nseveral properties such as strong normalization, the subterm property,\nclosure properties under substitutions and contexts, as well as ground\ntotality.", "licence": "BSD"
 }